A Multimodal Approach to Alzheimer's Diagnosis: Geometric Insights from Cube Copying and Cognitive Assessments: Experimental Results

-Importantly, our objective is not to exhaustively benchmark GNN architectures, but to adopt a model that is sufficiently expressive while remaining amenable to interpretation.
-Using a relatively lightweight attention-based GNN enables meaningful SHAP-based analyses, allowing us to disentangle the contributions of input modalities and identify discriminative structural features such as specific graphlets that drive Alzheimer’s disease classification.
-In this context, the chosen architecture provides an effective balance between performance and interpretability, supporting the broader goal of transparent and clinically meaningful model analysis.
+Importantly, our objective is not to exhaustively benchmark GNN architectures, but rather to adopt a model that is sufficiently expressive while remaining amenable to interpretation.
+Using a relatively lightweight attention-based GNN enables meaningful SHAP-based analyses, allowing us to disentangle contributions from multiple modalities and identify discriminative structural patterns such as graphlets associated with AD-related drawing abnormalities.
+In this context, the chosen architecture provides an effective balance between predictive performance and interpretability, supporting the broader goal of transparent and clinically meaningful model analysis.